kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 As Bug Triage lead, _it is not your job_ to label, sort or gatekeep issues and PRs.

-_Instead_, you should get the assignees, owners, SIG-leads or key contributors to do it, as it is their _job_ to do so.
+Instead, you should get the assignees, owners, SIG-leads or key contributors to do it, as it is their job to do so.
-Check [Escalation Path](#escalation-path) on how you can do it.
+Check [How To Escalate](#how-to-escalate) on how you can do it.

 In general, you shouldn't decide whether something is in or out of a milestone; either the SIG or the Release Team Lead needs to do that.
 In practice, you should fix anything simple that saves folks time when the intent is obvious or a milestone decision has been made.
 For example, you might add/modify `kind` and `priority` labels for a PR to match a correlating issue, or make sure an urgently awaited PR is in the milestone so it will pass CI.
-See [the documentation for issue kind labels](https://git.k8s.io/community/contributors/devel/release.md#issue-kind-label)
+See [the documentation for issue kind labels](https://git.k8s.io/community/contributors/devel/release.md#issue-kind-label).

 Bug Triage relates to both the Enhancements Lead and CI Signal Lead roles.
 Understanding the in-bound enhancements is important during the Early Release phase as they set the themes for incoming issues and bugs.
 Having an awareness on current test status is also critical, even though there is a specific lead for that area.
 The [documentation for CI Signal lead role](../ci-signal) includes a listing of special high risk test categories to monitor with useful information for the Bug Triage Lead to also understand.
 The Bug Triage Lead should regularly interact with the peer leads for Enhancements and CI Signal.

-### Escalation Path
+### How to Escalate
 Whenever you find a bug that needs to be "fixed" or kicked out of the release, try the following escalation path:

 1. Leave a comment on the GitHub issue or PR: "This issue hasn't been updated in 3 months.
 Are you still expecting to complete it for 1.14?".
 It's helpful here to @ mention individuals or SIG ```-bugs``` or ```-pr-reviews``` aliases, e.g. "@kubernetes/sig-node-bugs" or "@kubernetes/sig-network-pr-reviews".
 2. Send a message to relevant SIG slack channels or mailing list about the problem: It's helpful to directly @ mention the relevant SIG Leads / Owners, and to condense multiple issues into a list, e.g. "Hey, these three issues haven't seen any attention, are they still valid for 1.11?"
 3. Message individual owners and reviewers directly via Slack and/or email (GitHub notification emails must have been filtered or missed if you're past step #1).
-Individual's email addresses may be harder to find than GitHub ID, but ure usually in the git commit history.
+Individual's email addresses may be harder to find than GitHub ID, but are usually in the git commit history.
 Sometimes Slack handles are hard to find.
 There is no master list mapping human names to GitHub ID, email or Slack ID.
 If you can't find contact info, asking in the appropriate SIG's Slack channel will usually get you pointed in the right direction.
 4. Escalate to the Release Team Lead with suggestions on what to do with non-responsive issues.